galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon hands_on %} Hands-on: Annotation of the differentially expressed genes
 >
-> 1. Import the Ensembl gene annotation for *Drosophila melanogaster* (`Drosophila_melanogaster.BDGP6.87.gtf`) from the previous, from the Data library or from Zenodo:
+> 1. Import the Ensembl gene annotation for *Drosophila melanogaster* (`Drosophila_melanogaster.BDGP6.87.gtf`) from the previous history, or from the Shared Data library or from Zenodo:
 >
 >    ```
 >    {{ page.zenodo_link }}/files/Drosophila_melanogaster.BDGP6.87.gtf